Toroidal boards and code covering: From to the projective plane

 \begin{lemma} Let $q$ be a prime power and suppose that $c(q)\le q-2$.
-There is a minimum covering of $\pq$ by wind roses containing $W(0:0:1)$ and $W(1:1:0)$ and such that all other members are midland. \end{lemma} \begin{proof} By Lemma \ref{particular cover}, there is a minimum covering $\C$ of $\pq$ by wind roses, whose all wind roses are midland, except for two, namely $W(x)$ and $W(y)$, where $x$ is a cardinal point and $y$ a coast point.
-We may define a projective automorphism $f:\pq\rightarrow \pq$ by permutations of homogeneous coordinates and multiplying a fixed coordinates by non-zero factors such that $f(x)=(0:0:1)$.
+There is a minimum covering of $\pq$ by compass roses containing $W(0:0:1)$ and $W(1:1:0)$ and such that all other members are midland. \end{lemma} \begin{proof} By Lemma \ref{particular cover}, there is a minimum covering $\C$ of $\pq$ by compass roses, all of which are midland, except for two, namely $W(x)$ and $W(y)$, where $x$ is a cardinal point and $y$ a coast point.
+We may define a projective automorphism $f:\pq\rightarrow \pq$ by permutations of homogeneous coordinates and multiplying fixed coordinates by non-zero factors such that $f(x)=(0:0:1)$.
 By Lemma \ref{oposed}, $f(y)$ is in the form $(a:b:0)$ with $a\neq 0 \neq b$.
 So, in addition, we may pick $f$ in such a way that $f(y)=(1:1:0)$.
 By Lemma \ref{isomorphism-isometry}, $\{f(W):W\in \C\}$ is the covering we are looking for. \end{proof}